y3owk1n/dotmd.nvim/README.md

 - Press `n` to create a note.
 - Press `i` to open the inbox for quick thoughts dumping.
 - Press `j` to create a new or open existing journal file for today.
+- Press `o` to open a files intelligently.
 - Press `r` to open the root directory, and you can do anything just like you would in a regular vim session.

 2. Do whatever you want to do in the popup pane.